pstiasny/VITABS/doc/index.md

 * `.` current cursor position
 * `$` end of the tablature

+e.g. `:for 1 $ meter 3 4` changes meter for the whole tablature to 3/4.

 ### Getting out of VITABS
 Write `:q` and press Enter to exit.